dmitrycello/yaglpp/docs/USAGE.md

 ![10-project-properties-6](10-project-properties-6b.png)

 - VC++ Directories &rarr; Library Directories:```$(SolutionDir)Common\lib\Win32\;```

-Among the properties, the Release platform configuration requires to set the [entry point](https://learn.microsoft.com/en-us/cpp/build/reference/entry-entry-point-symbol), where as the Debug platform configuration is using _NODEFAULTLIB_ linker option, to remove the [Linker Tools Warning LNK4098](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-warning-lnk4098?view=msvc-170), appearing since only the _Release_ version of external libraries is being used.

 ### 6. Setup the precompiled header
 The [Precompiled header files](https://learn.microsoft.com/en-us/cpp/build/creating-precompiled-header-files?view=msvc-170) feature allows the faster compilation, which is critical for large projects.
 The modern IDEs are using **`pch.h`** as precompiled header name.
 In fact, it is possible to use any name, as long as it is set in the project properties.
 In the present setup the default name **`stdafx.h`** is left unchanged.